Deptford Township School District cutting back on busing, consolidating bus stops for new school year

 DEPTFORD TOWNSHIP, N.J.
-(CBS) -- A Gloucester County school district is cutting back on bus stops leaving many families scrambling to figure out how to transport their children to and from school this year.
+(CBS) -- A Gloucester County school district is cutting back on bus stops, leaving many families scrambling to figure out how to transport their children to and from school this year.

 Superintendent of Deptford Township School District, Kevin Kanauss said this effort is projected to save over $1.6 million for the district annually.

-Under the district's new decision, students will only qualify for bussing if they live beyond the minimum distance to the school's property line, depending on the school the child attends.
+Under the district's new decision, students will only qualify for busing if they live beyond the minimum distance to the school's property line, depending on the school the child attends.
 Students attending early childhood, elementary or middle school in the district, must live over 2 miles from school.

 High school students must live 2.5 miles away from the high school.
 Students with disabilities will be provided with transportation to and from school, according to their Individualized Educational Plan.